Skip to main content

 The Launchpad project requires a certain level of familiarity with Kubernetes and its intricacies.
 The extent of this Kubernetes expertise depends on your choice of cluster.
 Opting for a managed cluster from a leading Cloud Provider requires less intensive Kubernetes knowledge, as operating such a cluster is more straightforward, necessitating only a fundamental grasp of different Kubernetes resource types.

 However, it's essential to note that managed clusters can be very costly when running blockchains.
-In contrast, selecting a self-managed cluster demands a deeper understanding, encompassing all components necessary for cluster provisioning and management - for more details on this please checkout our Kubernetes guide.
+In contrast, selecting a self-managed cluster demands a deeper understanding, encompassing all components necessary for cluster provisioning and management.
 Regardless of your choice, you'll need to create a Kubernetes cluster.
-This can involve setting up a self-managed cluster, as outlined in our Fedora CoreOS guide, or opting for a managed cluster provided by a major Cloud Provider like AWS or GCP.

 Operational knowledge of Helm